 Because the president, okay, did mention their names.

-Now they got the money, they never promised to do anything.
+They never promised to do anything.

-President didn't ask them to do anything, but they have to be brought in now because we need to understand if the president was faithfully executing, because I think it's a slam dunk case that both Quid and Pro and Quo and Joe and Hunter were involved in a pretty corrupt enterprise here.
+But they have to be brought in now because we need to understand if the president was faithfully executing because I think it's a slam-dunk case that both Quid and Pro and Quo and Joe and Hunter were involved in a pretty corrupt enterprise here.

-Wouldn't surprise me at all if a lot of laws were broken, and we've had a lot of lawyers on this program and on Hannity that say, yep, they did.
+And we've had a lot of lawyers on this program and on Hannity that say, yep, they did.

-You know, now we're hearing that the brother of a key shift impeachment witness, I've not confirmed this myself, but it it was on Breitbart and other places today.
+You know, now we're hearing that the brother of a key shift impeachment witness, I've not confirmed this myself, but it was on Breitbart and other places today.

 Hang on, I got it right here somewhere.

-I again, I have not corroborated this that Army Lieutenant Colonel Vimman, ethics lawyer for the NSC, maybe may have some influence over the reviewing of publications.
+That in fact, I guess a source close to the Trump administration is telling Breitbart, again, I have not corroborated this, that Army Lieutenant Colonel Vimman, ethics lawyer for the NSC, maybe may have some influence over the reviewing of publications.

 That'll be interesting to find out if that's true.

-Um, there's other doubts that are emerging in terms of the accuracy of the New York Times, their big bombshell.
+There's other doubts that are emerging in terms of the accuracy of the New York Times, their big bombshell, you know, but this is what we've gotten for three years.

 Oh my gosh, we got him.